Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Guru Preet Singh was involved in the Eugene Oregon Kundalini ashram and was found murdered in the trunk of his car in September 1987.
 Not long before, Bhajan had arranged a marriage for Guru Preet.
 The associated press reported that he was a “major drug dealer” and had “made a 45-minute call to a friend in Salem who apparently was involved in the Sikh religion.”
 This was allegedly a call to Gurujot Singh, the right-hand man of Bhajan busted in the international drug ring.
 A member known as “Deep Turban” who spent time with Guru Preet before he was killed claims that the murder was connected with Gurujuot’s and Bhajan’s drug ring.

 As described earlier, 3HO members Albert Ellis and Gurujot Singh Khalsa were arrested for drug and weapon smuggling.
 In 2009 Albert Ellis’ son was murdered in unexplainable fashion when someone shot him at point-blank range.
 No motive or suspect was ever discovered.
-The killing could be random but given Ellis’ background as international drugs and arms dealers, former group members are suspicious.
+The killing could be random but given Ellis’ background as an international drug and arms dealer, former group members are suspicious.

 Master of Deceit